stefs92/Vertices/README.md

 # Vertices

-Computational studies of vertex distribution and turbulence with a theoretical form of superfluid dark matter
+Computational studies of vertex distribution and turbulence with a theoretical form of superfluid dark matter.